Zettaknight/zettaknight/README.md

 #### License
 Copyright (c) 2015-2016 Matthew Carter, Ralph M Goodberlet.

-Zettaknight is licensed unde GPL v3.
+Zettaknight is licensed under GPL v3.
 A copy of the license is included in the repository as LICENSE.md.